korningf/arch-ops/kube-ops.md

 2. Homogeneity:   The Implementation uses plugins, but they all speak a unified Specification based on an abstract Model.

-3. Flexibility:   The model is based on a Configuration model and grammar in which are Injected environment config values.
+3. Flexibility:   The model is based on a Configuration and grammar in which are Injected runtime environment values.

 4. Security:      The model describes abstract RBAC based roles and manages unified secrets to be injected in components.